Gnurou/v4l2r/README.md

 Pass `--help` to the program for further options.

-`lib/examples/fwht_decoder` is a decoder example able to decode the streams produced by the `fwht_encoder` example above.
+`lib/examples/simple_decoder` is a decoder example able to decode the streams produced by the `fwht_encoder` example above, as well as simple Annex-B H.264 streams.

 Finally, `ffi/examples/c_fwht_decode/` contains a C program demonstrating how to use the C FFI to decode a FWHT stream.
 See the `Makefile` for build and use